ABOUT BOB WILSON

 Focus on Glass

-Touring and the 80's
+Touring and the 1980's

 The Classroom

-Touring and the 80's
+Touring and the 90's

-Returning to Barrington High School, Bob expanded his teaching and knack for art education by conducting clay workshops at various High Schools in the North-West suburbs including Elmhurst York, New Trier, St. Charles.
+In his post-graduate school years at Barrington High School, Bob expanded his teaching and knack for art education by conducting clay workshops at various High Schools in the North-West suburbs including Elmhurst York, New Trier, St. Charles.
 Hoffman Estates and Schaumburg.

 Changes at BHS